benmarwick/ctv-archaeology/README.md

 Vander Linden, Marc and Silva Fabio (2021).
 Dispersals as demographic processes: testing and describing the spread of the Neolithic in the Balkans _Philosophical Transactions of the Royal Society B: Biological Sciences_ B37620200231 http://doi.org/10.1098/rstb.2020.0231

+Verhagen, P. (2023).
+Centrality on the periphery: an analysis of rural settlement hierarchy in the Dutch part of the Roman limes. _Archaeological and Anthropological Sciences_ 15, 45  https://doi.org/10.1007/s12520-023-01745-0

 Vidal-Cordasco, M., Ocio, D., Hickler, T. et al. (2022).
 Ecosystem productivity affected the spatiotemporal disappearance of Neanderthals in Iberia. _Nature Ecology and Evolution_ (2022). https://doi.org/10.1038/s41559-022-01861-5

 Vignoles, Anais, William E. Banks, Laurent Klaric, Masa Kageyama, Marlon E. Cobos, Daniel Romero-Alvarez.
 (2020).
 Investigating relationships between technological variability and ecology in the Middle Gravettian (ca. 32-28 ka cal.
 BP) in France.
 (2020), OSF, ud3hj, ver.
 3 peer-reviewed and recommended by PCI Archaeology. <https://doi.org/10.31219/osf.io/ud3hj>